In this section

 EU citizens have always been, and will continue to be welcome in Wales.
 EU nationals play a valuable role in providing health and social care services in Wales and we value each person and the work they do in health and social care.

-From March 30, 2019, EU citizens and their families living in the UK can apply for the Home Office’s Settled Status scheme.
+EU citizens and their families living in the UK can apply for the Home Office’s Settled Status scheme.
 This will mean they can continue to live and work in Wales following Brexit.

 The Home Office has published the following advice if you are an EU citizen; an organisation employing EU staff or are recruiting from the EU: